 Their nap time is your work time

-If the children are small, you the afternoon nap is your oasis — for work or your own rest.
-However, when children become older, it is a problem to get them sleep.
-In this case, I’ve found some apps that simulate the noise of nature, a stream, chirping of birds or even a moving train help lull them into dreamland.
+If the children are small, the afternoon nap is your oasis — for work or your own rest.
+However, when children become older, it is a problem to get them to sleep.
+In this case, I’ve found some apps that simulate the noise of nature, a stream, the chirping of birds or even a moving train help lull them into dreamland.
 Combining this app with a brief story can lead to an afternoon nap that allows you to avoid the noise pollution and quietly make a few phone calls.